Tyrrrz/CliFx/Readme.md

 ### Environment variables

 An option can be configured to use a specific environment variable as fallback.
-If the user does not provide value for such option through command line arguments, the current value of the environment variable will be used instead.
+If the user does not provide value for such option through command-line arguments, the current value of the environment variable will be used instead.

 ```csharp
 [Command]